ajithkumarg23/Genisys/README.md

 # Genisys
 This is my first web page.
-I have created it fo my YouTube channel.
+I have created it for my YouTube channel.